 - Consolidate diversity, equity, and inclusion (DE&I) strategies

 - Share and celebrate Black voices

 For more information, please refer to the Hays Equity, Diversity and Inclusion Report.

-This year’s theme for Black History Month 2022, ‘Time for Change: Action Not Words’, encapsulates the idea that to ensure real progress, a more proactive stance needs to be taken.
-Following the murder of George Floyd and the ensuing Black Lives Matter protests of 2020, organisations and individuals alike have made a greater commitment to equity, diversity and inclusion (ED&I), yet there’s still much more to be done to combat racism, inequity and to improve awareness.
+This year’s theme for Black History Month 2022, ‘Time for Change: Action Not Words’, encapsulates the idea that, to ensure real progress, a more proactive stance needs to be taken.
+Following the murder of George Floyd and the ensuing Black Lives Matter protests of 2020, organisations and individuals alike have made a greater commitment to DE&I, yet there’s still much more to be done to combat racism, inequity and to improve awareness.